jmagman/flutter-wiki/Roadmap.md

 In general in 2020 we intend to primarily focus on fixing bugs rather than adding new features.

 _We mainly use the "Thumbs-Up" emoji reactions on the first comment of an issue to determine it's importance.
 See the [Issue hygiene](https://github.com/flutter/flutter/wiki/Issue-hygiene) wiki page for more details on our prioritization strategy._

-## Release Channels and Cadence

-Flutter developers can select a “channel” from which to receive updates.
-We have four channels: master, dev, beta and stable, with increasing levels of stability and confidence of quality but longer lead time for changes to propagate.

-We release builds to the dev channel every few days, based on performing some additional testing.
-We plan to release one beta build each month, typically near the start of the month, and about four stable releases throughout the year.
-We recommend that you use the stable channel for apps released to end-users.
-For more details on our release process, see the [Release process](https://github.com/flutter/flutter/wiki/Release-process) wiki page.

-## Milestones & Dates

-If you’re interested in observing what we’ve planned out on a monthly basis, you can look through our [milestones](https://github.com/flutter/flutter/milestones?direction=asc&sort=due_date&state=open) page on GitHub.
-Having said that, be aware that issues often change milestones and none of the milestones should be viewed as committed dates.

-We're also tracking a number of time-specific requirements imposed by platform vendors.